 And I vastly prefer the Democratic coalition with all of its imperfections to the Republican coalition.
 I view the Democratic coalition as the only option with any kind of allegiance to rule of law, equal rights, and free-and-fair elections.
 I’m a one-issue voter now and that’s my issue.
 I will be voting blue down the entire ballot simply because of that issue.
 Should Biden and the Democrats win, they will do a great number of things that I disagree with and even that I’m morally opposed to - but that’s just how coalition governing works in our system.

-I once belived that it was immoral to vote for the lesser of two evils and voting my conscience was moral… which is precisely wrong.
+I once believed that it was immoral to vote for the lesser of two evils and voting my conscience was moral… which is precisely wrong.
 It is immoral to do what feels good for me regardless of the harm it creates for others.
 Donald Trump is campaigning on the promise of doing harm to his political enemies and those he considers lesser-than: women, immigrants, LGBTQIA folx, non-Christians, and anyone who tries to hold him accountable.

 The truth is that my vote for Johnson in 2016 wasn’t moral; it was just ego.
 The only tiny sliver of power I have to stop that is by voting for Biden and the Democrats.